Esri/idp/Documentation/SAML/NetIQ Access Manager.md

 ## Required information

 ArcGIS requires certain attribute information to be received from the IDP when a user signs in using SAML logins.
 The `NameID` attribute is mandatory and must be sent by your IDP in the SAML response to make the federation with ArcGIS work.
 Since ArcGIS uses the value of `NameID` to uniquely identify a named user, it is recommended that you use a constant value that uniquely identifies the user.
-When a user from the IDP signs in, a new user with the user name `NameID_<url_key_for_org>` will be created by ArcGIS in its user store.
+When a user from the IDP signs in, a new user with the user name `NameID_<url_key_for_org>` will be created by ArcGIS organization in its user store.
 The allowed characters for the value sent by `NameID` are alphanumeric, _ (underscore), . (dot), and @ (at sign).
 Any other characters will be escaped to contain underscores in the user name created by ArcGIS.

 ArcGIS supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.
 It's recommended that you pass in the email address from the SAML IDP so the user can receive notifications.
 This helps if the user later becomes an administrator.
 Having an email address in the account entitles the user to receive notifications regarding any administrative activity and send invitations to other users to join the organization.